Myanmar’s Critical Juncture

-Over the past two years, the country has opened up, much to the surprise of many political observers, said Dr Marco Buente, Deputy Head of School of Arts and Social Sciences at Monash University Sunway campus.
+Over the past two years, the country has opened up, much to the surprise of many political observers, said Dr Marco Buente, Deputy Head of School of Arts and Social Sciences at Monash University Malaysia.

 “Many people didn’t really believe it when the military rulers of Myanmar opened up the country to reform about two years ago.
 However, this opening up is more of a refinement or restructuring of the military itself.
 In other words, we see a real opening up, but it’s done and controlled by the military, and not by the people.”

 Dr Buente, whose research focuses on politics and international relations in Southeast Asia, said he has been looking into how Myanmar was changing, following this “opening up”.

 "Western governments, international organisations and businesses are coming to Myanmar, trying to reintegrate the country into the world economy and providing aid to help reconstruct the war-torn country.
 A lot of changes are going on, not only politically but also socially and, of course, economically," he said.

 “I’m looking into how the country is developing and whether these changes will open spaces for civil society to grow.”

 Dr Buente started work on Myanmar in 2004, working on, among others, the question of why authoritarian rule was stable in the country and why the military was able to keep the country together for such a long time.